abhimvp/Strides/README.md

     - `App.tsx` will now act as a router, deciding which page to show based on the auth state.
     - `main.tsx` will wrap our app in the AuthProvider.

+##### Small fixes

+- **Why Are We Making This Change?** : In React development, we want our tools to give us instant feedback.
+When you save a file, you want to see the change in your browser immediately without the whole page reloading.
+This feature in Vite is called `Fast Refresh`.
+- For Fast Refresh to work perfectly, it has a simple rule: a file should have `one main "job."` Specifically, it works best when a file's main export is a React component.
+- `The Problem:` Our file src/context/AuthContext.tsx was doing two jobs: ( look at previous commit to understand before and after : future reference note)
+  - It defined and exported the AuthProvider component.
+  - It also defined and exported the useAuth hook (a special function for using our context).
+- Vite saw these two different types of exports and logged a warning: incompatible.
+It's telling us, "I can't guarantee I can update this file instantly without a full reload because it's doing more than one thing."
+- `The Solution (The Professional Standard):` The best practice is to separate these concerns into their own dedicated files.
+  - One file for the Context and Provider Component (src/context/AuthContext.tsx).
+Its only job is to provide the authentication state to the app.
+  - A new file for the Custom Hook (src/hooks/useAuth.ts).
+Its only job is to provide a clean way for other components to access that state.
+- This makes our code cleaner, easier to understand, and fully compatible with Vite's Fast Refresh feature, leading to a smoother development experience.

 ### Notes-Frontend

 - Setting Up Your React(Typescript) Frontend with Vite and Tailwind CSS.